jhvanderschee/hugocodex/content/en/posts/lessons-learned-porting-from-jekyll.md

 ### Builds

-Jekyll builds your website in de '\_site' directory on every update.
+Jekyll builds your website in the '\_site' directory on every update.
 Hugo only builds your website when you call the hugo command (instead of 'hugo server').
 Hugo builds your website in a directory called 'public'.

 ### Resources